Contents: Vacuum booster ↧ Checking the operation of the vacuum… ↧ Tightening torques for threaded… ↧

 |

-Nuts of fastening of the amplifier to the dashboard
+Nuts securing the amplifier to the instrument panel

 |